MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 description: Learn how Data Activator works using sample data.
 Data Activator is a powerful tool for working with data and creating triggers based on specific conditions.
 author: mihart
 ms.author: mihart
-ms.topic: how-to
+ms.topic: tutorial
 ms.custom: FY25Q1-Linter
-ms.date: 09/20/2024
+ms.date: 09/24/2024
 #customer intent: As a Fabric user I want to learn more about Data Activator using a tutorial and sample data.
 ---

-# Data Activator tutorial using sample data
+# Tutorial: Create and activate a Data Activator rule

-This step-by-step tutorial uses the sample *Packages* data that comes with Data Activator.
-In this tutorial, you learn how to do these tasks:
+In this tutorial, you use sample data included with Data Activator.
+You use the sample data to complete these tasks:

+> [!div class="checklist"]
-- Explore the main features of Data Activator.
+> * Explore features of Data Activator
-- Create an object.
+> * View objects
-- Create and start a rule.
+> * Create a rule
+> * Activate a rule

 > [!IMPORTANT]
 > Data Activator is currently in preview.